Updated: Jul 17

 Mahuta says districts will continue to be owners.
 It seems to me that our district and other small nearby districts will be owners with little or no control and little or no voice.

 It is clear to me that having failed to effect improvement in housing affordability (think Kiwi build) and in other areas so far, the government I voted for wants a win with water.
-Meanwhile, everything seems to be under review including local government, education and health.
-Review fatigue is starting to set in.
+Meanwhile, everything seems to be under reform including local government, education and health.
+Reform fatigue is starting to set in.

 In my opinion central government has essentially run roughshod over communities and local government.
 We either lie back and think of England or find a way to resist.
 Let us not forget that this is a central government reform.
 In the first instance, displeasure should be directed to our local MP.
 That is, if you can get through to her.